atheerymoh/Probability-by-python/README.md

 # Probability-by-python
-## This is Python Probability Exscsies
+## Python Probability Exscsies
-Solving various probability example problems with Python with Useing  NumPy to create simulations and compute proportions for the following outcomes.
+Solving various probability example problems with Python Using NumPy to create simulations and compute proportions for the following outcomes.